opsdisk/pagodo/README.md

 ### Using pagodo as a module

-The `pagodo.Pagodo.go()` function returns a dictionary with the following data structure:
+The `pagodo.Pagodo.go()` function returns a dictionary with the data structure below (dorks used are made up examples):

 ```python
 {